o7-machinehum/interrupt_labs_http/source/_drafts/I-m-Building-a-Self-Destructing-USB-Drive-Part-3.md

 [1676447.262814] sd 7:0:0:0: [sdg] Attached SCSI removable disk
 ```

-However the on snag I ran into is the bloak device isn't showing any memory.
-I tried using gparted to create a partition but this didn't work.
+As expected from the above kernel logs, the block device isn't showing any... blocks.

 ``` bash
 [machinehum@whitebox photos]$ lsblk